 Two-thirds of our postdocs are non-U.S. citizens, hailing from more than 35 countries on 6 continents.
 We recruit and support this diverse student body.

 PhD Program Diversity

-The PhD program at Sackler Institute of Graduate Biomedical Sciences recruits and improves retention of underrepresented minorities by nurturing diversity.
+The PhD program at Vilcek Institute of Graduate Biomedical Sciences recruits and improves retention of underrepresented minorities by nurturing diversity.
 Overseen by Naoko Tanese, PhD, associate dean for biomedical sciences, the program has seen a significant increase in the number of underrepresented minorities who applied and matriculated to graduate programs at NYU Grossman School of Medicine during the past 17 years.